 College costs just keep growing and growing.
-That’s why we recently wrote a guide about starting a college fund.
-But unless there’s a huge scholarship involved, even with that wonderfully written and informative guide, the fact remains that college is too often unreasonably expensive.
+Without a huge scholarship involved, college is too often unreasonably expensive.

 That’s why it’s important for you to make sure it’s the right choice for yourself or your child.
 And while we can’t give you any easy answers on whether a four-year college experience might be right for you or your kid, we can try and help you consider how other options will affect you financially.